pvlib/pvlib-python/docs/sphinx/source/user_guide/singlediode.rst

 pvlib-python supports two ways to solve the single diode equation:

-1. Lamberts W function
+1. Using the Lambert W function
 2. Bishop's algorithm

-The :func:`pvlib.pvsystem.singlediode` function allows the user to choose the method using the ``method`` keyword.
+The :func:`pvlib.pvsystem.singlediode` function's ``method`` keyword allows the user to choose the solution method.

 Lambert W-Function
 ------------------